Pomax/are-we-flying/docs/index.md

 ## Our Web server

 In addition to our API server, we're going to need a client that is also a web server, so that we can connect a browser and actually, you know, _use_ all of this.
 This means we'll have to define a client class such that `socketless` can take care of the rest.
 Thankfully, this is super easy: our client doesn't need to "do" anything other than make sure that values make it from the browser to the server, and from the server to the browser, so we're going to essentially be writing a state-manager, where the client takes signals from the server and turns them into `this.state` updates, and then `socketless` will take care of the tedious "making sure the browser gets that" parts.
-So: client class time!
+So: client class time! (which we put in its own `src/classes/client.js`)

 ```js
 import { FlightInformation } from "./flight-information.js";